-- 5.1.
-Proposals for new fees and charges must be considered within the financial planning process or, where necessary, submitted to Cabinet for approval as an in-year change. - 5.2.
-Proposals for new fees and charges should be analysed using the guidance in the appendix to this policy.
-This effectively provides a brief rationale and business case for the proposed charge. - 5.3.
-The effects of any new charge on service usage and income generated will be monitored regularly over the first 12 months and reviewed within the Performance Management framework.
+- 5.1 Proposals for new discretionary fees and charges must be considered within the annual budget process or, where necessary, submitted to Cabinet initially for approval as an in-year change.
+Should any proposed change fall outside of the budget and policy framework, it would also require referral to Council. - 5.2 Proposals for new fees and charges should be analysed using the guidance in the appendix to this policy.
+This effectively provides a brief rationale and business case for the proposed charge. - 5.3 The effects of any new charge on service usage and income generated will be monitored regularly over the first 12 months and formally reviewed as part of the following budget process. - 5.4 Where new statutory fees and charges are to be introduced, or when changes have been notified, ideally Cabinet and/or Council should be advised of any significant budgetary or policy implications prior to their implementation by Officers, should timescales allow; this may be done through the budget process.
+Alternatively, any implications should be reported retrospectively through usual quarterly monitoring arrangements.

-6. REVIEWING FEES AND CHARGES
+6 REVIEWING FEES AND CHARGES